ntaka19/ntaka19.githubio/_posts/2020-3-30-economics-r15.md

 ### Elasticities Approach

+Effect of currency depreciation in terms of current accounts(経常収支).

 Marshall-Lerner condition:
 - The condition under which a depreciation of the domestic currency will decrease a trade deficit.